-For many people who choose to follow the Portuguese Camino de Santiago de Compostela, it’s important to qualify for the official certificate issued by the cathedral authorities to prove and recognise their accomplishment.
-This is called a Compostela and to get one, you will need a pilgrim passport, also known as a credencial, as evidence of your journey.
+For many people who choose to follow the Portuguese Camino to Santiago, it’s important to qualify for the official certificate issued by the cathedral authorities to prove and distinguish their accomplishment.
+This is called the Compostela and to get one, you will need a pilgrim passport, also known as a Credencial, as an evidence of your journey.

 What is the pilgrim passport?

-Simply put, the pilgrim passport in its current form is a folded card with your personal details written in the front, which you use to record your journey to Santiago de Compostela.
-In order to qualify for the Compostela certificate, you need to show that you have walked at least the final 100 km, or cycled the last 200 km.
+Simply put, the pilgrim passport in its recent form is a folded card with your personal details written in the front, which you use to record your journey to Santiago de Compostela.
+You need to show that you have walked at least the final 100 km, or cycled the last 200 km of the Camino in order to qualify for the Compostela certificate.

-If you are staying in pilgrim hostels (albergues), you may be asked to show your pilgrim passport to qualify for a bed.
+You may be asked to show your pilgrim passport to qualify for a bed if you are staying in pilgrim hostels (albergues).
 This practice dates back hundreds of years, when pilgrims carried scallop shells to identify their status and purpose and were dependent on the charity and hospitality of others on the Camino.
-Of course, the scallop shell system was open to abuse and was soon replaced by more sophisticated documentation which evolved into the credencial we use today.
+Of course, the scallop shell system was open to abuse and was soon replaced by more sophisticated documentation which evolved into the Credencial we use today.

 How does the pilgrim passport work?

-Once you have obtained your credencial document – we supply these to our clients – you can ask for a stamp, or selo/sello, from various establishments along your Portuguese Camino de Santiago.
-Typically, these will be your accommodations, churches and cathedrals you pass as well as pilgrim-friendly cafés and restaurants.
+Once you have obtained your Credencial document – we supply these to our clients – you can ask for a stamp (or selo/sello) from numerous establishments along your Portuguese Camino to Santiago.
+Normally, you will find you can get stamps from your accommodations, churches and cathedrals you pass, as well as pilgrim-friendly cafés and restaurants.

-Many of these stamps have attractive and unique designs so that by the time you reach Santiago de Compostela, your pilgrim passport will be filled with colourful stamps that not only prove to the authorities where you were but also serve as a very personal souvenir of your experience.
+By the time you reach Santiago de Compostela, your pilgrim passport will be filled with colourful stamps that not only prove to the authorities where you were but also serve as a very personal souvenir of your experience.
+Also, many of these stamps have attractive and unique designs.

-To prove that you didn’t just hop on a bus or grab a taxi between accommodations, you need to collect at least 2 stamps per day for the last 100 kms on foot or 200 kms by bike, ideally not just at the start and end point of the stage.
+You need to collect at least 2 stamps per day for the last 100 kms on foot, or 200 kms by bike, to prove that you didn’t just hop on a bus or grab a taxi between accommodations.
+Ideally you should not collect the stamps just at the start and end point of the stage.

 For earlier days on the Camino, it’s only necessary to collect one stamp per day, although there’s nothing to stop you asking for others.